tom380/biomechatronics-4/README.md

-# uScope
+# Biomechatronics Scope

 [![CodeFactor](https://www.codefactor.io/repository/bitbucket/ctw-bw/uscope/badge)](https://www.codefactor.io/repository/bitbucket/ctw-bw/uscope)

-This folder contains the source to the uScope ('micro-scope'), a real-time serial data scope for micropython boards.
+This is a fork from [**uScope**](../../../uscope).

+The Biomechatronics Scope is used to visualize EMG signals and a neural-muscular model.

 ## How to use